GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 ### Pick your operating project

-You will use this project to enable, and make calls to, the Recommender API, instead of enabling the API in every project you want to examine.
+You will use this project to enable and make calls to the Recommender API, instead of enabling the API in every project you want to examine.

-*Hint: this should be an existing project where you are an Owner or otherwise have permissions to enable APIs.*
+*Hint: this should be an existing project where you are an Owner, or otherwise have permissions to enable APIs.*

 <walkthrough-project-setup billing="true"></walkthrough-project-setup>

 The project you selected is **{{project-id}}**.
-If this is blank, make sure you selected a project using the dropdown box above.
+If this is blank, make sure you selected a project using the drop-down box above.

 With a project selected, set it for the `gcloud config` context by pasting and running the following command in your Cloud Shell: